-Mixon - A Type-Safe Microframework for Deno
+Mixon - Type-Safe Web Framework for Deno with Built-In Workflows

-Comprehensive Type Safety
+End-to-End Type Safety

 import { App, type } from "jsr:@srdjan/mixon";